-- Reservation code or flight number and date
+- Booking code or flight number and date

-To exercise the rights related to the MilleMiglia program, you can send an email to the following address: email@example.com enclosing: (i) MilleMiglia card number; (ii) details of the request; (iii) a copy of a valid identity document.
+To exercise the rights related to the MilleMiglia Program, you can send an email to the address: firstname.lastname@example.org allegando: (i) MilleMiglia card number; (ii) details of the request; (iii) copy of a valid document of identification.

-11. CONSENT OF MINORS IN RELATION TO DIGITAL SERVICES
+11. CONSENT OF MINORS FOR THE SERVICES OF THE INFORMATION COMPANY

-12. CHANGES IN CONSENT TO THE PROCESSING OF PERSONAL DATA
+12. CHANGES IN THE CONSENT TO PERSONAL DATA PROCESSING

-- 4E by clicking on the “unsubscribe” link available in each newsletter received or by replying “unsubscribe” to the SMS you have received
+- 4F - 4G by clicking on the link “unsubscribe” present in each newsletter received or by answering “unsubscribe” to the TEXT MESSAGE SERVICE message you received

-- 4F by accessing your personal MilleMiglia page, in the section for this
+- 4H – 4I by accessing your personal MilleMiglia page in the dedicated section.

 Personal data processing will occur, including by means of external providers appropriately called external processing managers, with guaranteed security and confidentiality.
 These providers may be located also outside the European Union in accordance with the art.
 26 of Directive 95/46/EC, after analysis of appropriate security measures and after the subscription of the standard clauses made available by the European Commission – The data processing may be performed not only with manual tools but also with automatic tools (both computer and telematic) that are capable of storing, managing and transmitting the said data.
 Personal data will be: processed in a legal and proper manner; collected and recorded for specific, explicit, legitimate and precise purposes, and, if necessary, updated, relevant and complete purposes, not exceeding the purposes of processing; stored in a way that allows it to be identified by the individual for a period of time not exceeding the time necessary for the purposes for which it was collected or subsequently processed.